IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 }
 ```

-Then wasm-pack builds WASM-bytecode and javascript "glue code".
+Then wasm-pack builds WASM-bytecode and JavaScript "glue code".
-This glue code does a lot off stuff to bridge the gap between javascript and WASM.
+This glue code does a lot off stuff to bridge the gap between JavaScript and WASM.

 ```javascript
 ...